We know you send your pup to daycare to have a great time — frolicking in the fresh air, playing with canine friends, and releasing their energy!

 At various points in the day, your pup may be taking some rest time in their own cozy indoor enclosure.
 This is a strategic part of the PLAYtrain® model and our commitment to ensuring your dog is happy, healthy, and behaving while at JM Pet Resort.

-In fact, incorporating rest breaks can make a dog’s experience at doggie daycare more enjoyable.
+In fact, incorporating rest breaks can make a dog’s experience at doggie daycare even more enjoyable.
 Here’s why many dogs need a bit of downtime, even at daycare.

-It’s healthy for dogs to nap during the day.
+It’s Healthy for Dogs to Nap During the day.

 As dog care specialists, we also understand that most dogs don’t need 8 hours of intense physical activity.
-In fact, too much exercise can cause over-exhaustion and weaken the immune system, leaving dogs more susceptible to sickness
+In fact, too much exercise can cause over-exhaustion and weaken the immune system, leaving dogs more susceptible to sickness.

 We give rest breaks at doggie daycare to allow each pup to get a healthy amount of exercise balanced with the rest their bodies need.
 Of course, this differs for each dog, depending on their breed, personality, and individual energy level.